 During the year under review Ms. Anjali Seth Non-Independent Non-Executive Directorof the Company resigned with effect from May 16 2017 with a view to get appointed as anIndependent Director of the Company.
 The Board of your Company based on the recommendationof Nomination and Remuneration Committee appointed Ms. Anjali Seth as an AdditionalDirector in the category of Independent Director of the Company for a period of 3 (Three)years with effect from May 17 2017.
 The appointment of Ms. Anjali Seth wasapproved by the Members at the 31st AGM of the Company held on August 10 2017.

 The Independent Directors of your Company have given a declaration confirming that theymeet the criteria of independence as laid down under Section 149 of the Act and theRegulation 16(b) of Listing Regulations.

 As on date Mr. Shailendra Kumar Tripathi CEO & Dy.
-Managing Director Mr. ManojTulsian Whole-time Director & CFO and Mr. Samir Raval Company Secretary arethe Key Managerial Personnel of the Company.
-Details relating to remuneration of the KMPand directors are mentioned in Annexure 5 of the Board's Report.
+Managing Director Mr. ManojTulsian Whole-time Director & CFO and Mr. Samir Raval Company Secretary arethe KMP of the Company.
+Details relating to remuneration of the Directors and KMP arementioned in Annexure 5 of the Board's Report.

 The performance evaluation of the Independent Directors was carried out by the entireBoard and the performance evaluation of the Chairman and Non-Independent Directors wascarried out by the Independent Directors in their separate meeting.
 The Board of Directorsexpressed their satisfaction with the evaluation process.